eschlenz/Lock-Picking-Public/Lock Notes/README.md

   * Super good tolerances
   * More success picking CCW than CW
   * Sometimes feels like a pin is set, but might not be

+# Schlage Everest
+* Type: Mortise
+* Picked: Yes
+* Tension wrench: TOK .040
+* Pick(s): .018 Peterson H4
+* Tension: Light
+* Number of pins: 6 + check pin
+* Types of pins: Standard
+* Notes:
+  * Feels good to pick / smooth movement
+  * Also fun to pick
+  * Use a pick flat against the bottom and work it back and forth to hit the check pin
+  * Check pin seems to bind last on mine

 # Sealey PI207
 * Type: Shutter